 Garden State Pathways

 The Garden State Pathways (GSP) Program is a post-secondary, transitional program sponsored by Camden County College in Blackwood, New Jersey and designed for students with intellectual/cognitive disabilities.
-The program serves students eighteen years of age or older who are eligible for or received IDEA funding and are interested in learning a work-related skill, as well as enhancing their independence with life skills.
+The program serves students 18 to 21 years old who are eligible for or received IDEA funding and are interested in learning a work-related skill, as well as enhancing their independence with life skills.

 For students who prefer to remain under the IDEA entitlement until age 21, they may enter the program after meeting all high school requirements, despite not having accepted their official diploma.
 The Program will continue to meet the needs of students based on their personal needs and the implementation of a 504 plan.
 The high school develops and tracks all needs based in an Individualized Education Plan document.
 Upon completion of the Garden State Pathways program, students receive a high school diploma from their school district.
 This is an option for school districts and students who find the Garden State Pathways program to better meet their needs than a traditional high school based transition program.